agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 Common deployment scenario is as follows:

--   Deploy OpenL Tablets Rule Services, OpenL Tablets WebStudio, and Rules Repository, such as Jackrabbit JCR, to the web server.
+-   Deploy OpenL Tablets Rule Services, OpenL Tablets WebStudio, and Rules Repository, such as Database, to the web server.
--   Configure JCR, such as Jackrabbit settings, repository configurations in OpenL Tablets WebStudio, and OpenL Tablets Rule Services.
+-   Configure repository configurations in OpenL Tablets WebStudio, and OpenL Tablets Rule Services.

 Ensure the ‘deployment’ repository is configured the same way in both applications, see configurations in Demo.

--   Put pre-initialized Rules Repository on the file system, such as Jackrabbit repository, according to the settings for JCR.
--   Run web server and ensure that the JCR application is started first.

-    **Note:**  Pre-initialized Jackrabbit repository is required because Jackrabbit cannot initialize a repository in the remote mode.
-As an alternative option, run OpenL Tablets WebStudio with Jackrabbit configured as local and take the fresh repository it creates.

 ### Demo Package Security Policy

 To avoid the situation when OpenL saves its data to inappropriate directories of other applications or throws an exception on attempt of accessing such directories, security policy is introduced.
-The `apache-tomcat-8.5.28\demo-java.policy` file contains instructions for Java identifying the folders that can be accessed by OpenL and listing permissions required for access.
+The `jetty-home-10.0.xx\demo-java.policy` file contains instructions for Java identifying the folders that can be accessed by OpenL and listing permissions required for access.

 In particular, the demo package security policy limits rules file editing.
 The OpenL rules Excel file cannot be modified directly by opening it.
 To edit the rules, save the Excel file on the local drive, make the necessary updates, and then upload it using the **Upload** functionality.